Framing your world

 2. Shaped Blinds: Similar to shutters, blinds can be custom-made to fit unusual shapes.
 Whether you choose Roman blinds, cellular shades or pleated blinds, the key is to select a style that enhances the window’s shape rather than concealing it.
 These can be particularly effective for circular or arched windows.

 3. Stained Glass: For a truly unique approach, consider installing stained glass.
 This solution not only preserves the window’s original shape but also adds colour and artistry to the room.
-Stained glass is particularly fitting for period properties and can be a stunning focal point.
+Stained glass is particularly fitting for period properties, or when presented as a piece of art, and can be a stunning focal point.

 4. Decorative Film: Window films come in various designs and can be cut to fit any shape.
 They provide privacy while allowing light to filter through and can be an excellent temporary solution for renters.